 The “placebo effect” is our naturally healing mind in action

-We need to learn how to harness placebo.It's our inner healer at work.
+We need to learn how to harness the placebo effect.It's our inner healer at work.
 From Ode Magazine: In the lab, Takeo couldn't stand it anymore.
 The itching was driving him crazy.
 He watched his right arm turn red and wondered why he’d decided to take part in this experiment.
-He knew he was allergic to poison...
+He knew he was allergic...
 Continue Reading →

 Initial Treatment With Placebo Not Harmful to Teens